Welcoming the Stranger ~ Immigration Justice:

 Immigration court is an administrative, civil legal system that decides whether foreign-born individuals can remain in the U.S. or must leave.
 It can be an important part of the immigrant experience, covering events such as Asylum Proceedings, Removal Hearings, Bond Hearings and more.

-Congregant Karen Arnold-Burger is organizing a field trip for us to witness an Immigrant Court session on April 21 in down Kansas City, Missouri.
+Congregant Karen Arnold-Burger is organizing a field trip for us to witness an Immigrant Court session on TBD in down Kansas City, Missouri.